 Creating panoramic images is fun; especially when you can use a digital camera.
-The time consuming and painstaking process of developing, scanning, colour matching and only then stitching the images together.
-With digital images, you can take the photographs, stitch them together, colour correct and then crop and display the images.
+The time-consuming and painstaking process of developing, scanning, color matching and only then stitching the images together.
+With digital images, you can take the photographs, stitch them together, color correct and then crop and display the images.

 Always remember to keep the camera perpendicular to the vertical and the horizon straight across the middle of the camera.
 This avoids distortion that is non-correctable.